edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     Project initialized.
     To connect to my_db, run `edgedb`

-Inside your cargo project you'll notice some new items:
+Inside your project directory you'll notice some new items:

 * `edgedb.toml`, which is used to mark the directory as an EdgeDB project.
 The file itself doesn't contain much — just the version of EdgeDB being used — but is used by the CLI to run commands without connection flags.
 (E.g., `edgedb -I my_project migrate` becomes simply `edgedb migrate`).
 See more on edgedb.toml [in the blog post introducing the EdgeDB projects CLI](https://www.edgedb.com/blog/introducing-edgedb-projects).